htoann/Blog/README.md

 ## Blog

-A virtual ecommerce website using Node.js, Express.js, and Mongoose.
+A blog using Node.js, Express.js, and Mongoose.

 The application is deployed to Heroku and can be accessed through the following link: